 - Be patient: interoperability and collaboration take time and resources

 Check out the summary report, the executive summary and the webinar through the links on the right.
-GIZ's full report on the project will also be available shortly.
+Read GIZ's full report on the project: Creating Value Together - Interoperability: Opportunities, Challenges and Ways Forward for Metals, Mineral and Mining Sustainability Standards

 This work is part of a project funded by the German Corporation for International Cooperation (Deutsche Gesellschaft für Internationale Zusammenarbeit, or GIZ).